senx/VSCode-WarpScriptLanguage/README.md

 - To slow down autocompletion, you can use VSCode built in configuration `editor.quickSuggestionsDelay`
 - `// @endpoint http://xxx/api/v0/exec` at the beginning of the script change the remote execution endpoint
 - `// @localmacrosubstitution false` at the beginning of the script deactivate the local macro substitution
-- `// @preview none` at the beginning of the script disable the preview. `gts` or `image` force the focus to the GTS or image preview after execution.
+- `// @preview none` at the beginning of the script disable the preview. `gts` or `image` force the focus to the GTS or image preview after execution. `json` focus on the json and format it. `discovery` open a discovery dashboard render view.
+- `// @timeunit ns` uses nanoseconds instead of microseconds
+- `// @include macro:subdirectory/macroname` forces to include this macro at runtime.
 - You can set the VSCode default language to WarpScript (Ctrl+, search for default language settings).
 Every new file (Ctrl+N) will be a WarpScript.

 ## Graph interactions